Wine Lovers guide to the Mason-Dixon Wine Trail

-Next, head east to Mount Hope Winery.
-On the grounds of the Pennsylvania Renaissance Faire, Mount Hope Winery offers a wide variety of award-winning, hand-crafted wines you’ll want to enjoy before taking in the knights and ladies of the royal court at the Faire.
+Head east to Mount Hope Winery, situated on the grounds of the Pennsylvania Renaissance Faire, Mount Hope Winery offers a wide variety of award-winning, hand-crafted wines you’ll want to enjoy before taking in the knights and ladies of the royal court at the Faire.

 Adams County Winery, just outside Gettysburg, is housed in a beautiful barn built just after the Civil War.
 From live music to classes on making your own centerpieces, this winery always has something going on.